Fixed Income

 Head of Credit Research, Municipal Fixed Income

-The yields in the front end and belly of the muni curve fell in January, driven by strong demand, while longer-term yields rose slightly.
-The difference between 1-year and 30-year muni yields widened 27 basis points (bps) to 193 bps.
-Muni/US Treasury ratios decreased 5/4/0%, finishing January at 59/61/85% respectively for 5/10/30 years.
+Yields across the muni curve fell an average of 15 basis points (bps) in February.
+The difference between 1-year and 30-year muni yields widened 10 bps to 203 bps.
+Muni/US Treasury ratios rose slightly by 1/1/2%, finishing February at 59/63/88% respectively for 5/10/30 years.

 Municipal Yield CurveMunicipal Yield Curve